 Enjoy a full performance by the RCM Opera Studio of one of Mozart's best loved operas, directed by esteemed alumnus Sir Thomas Allen

-RCM singers frequently perform on the world’s greatest operatic and concert hall stages including the Royal Opera House, Glyndebourne, Théâtre des Champs-Élysées, Theater an der Wien, Metropolitan Opera, New York, Wigmore Hall, Royal Festival Hall, Carnegie Hall and the Royal Albert Hall.
+RCM singers have performed on the world’s greatest operatic and concert hall stages including the Royal Opera House, Glyndebourne, Théâtre des Champs-Élysées, Theater an der Wien, Metropolitan Opera, New York, Wigmore Hall, Royal Festival Hall, Carnegie Hall, Bavarian State Opera, Paris Opera and the Royal Albert Hall.

 In addition to performances within the RCM, further opportunities exist for external work through our extensive contacts in the music business and the engagements offered by the RCM Creative Careers Centre.